Thank You For Your Comments!

 Wednesday, February 2, 2011

-More Tips For Men Whose Partners Have PMDD
+More Tips For Partners Dealing With PMDD

 Last week’s post, while it will go a long way toward stabilizing your relationship with a woman in the throes of a PMDD episode, was barely the tip of the iceberg.
 So this week I thought I’d continue with some tips and information on how to cope with your partner when she’s feeling her worst.